kodonog/draft-kodonog-ntp-test/draft-kodonog-ntp-test.md

 --- abstract

-This draft is Karen learning the martin tompson template
+This draft is Karen learning the martin tompson template.
+This is a lost cause.

 --- middle